Difference between virtual worlds: Location-based VR experiences with whole-body VR platforms vs. Metaverse / Extended Reality – Image: Xpert.Digital

 What effects does increased virtualization have on interpersonal relationships and society as a whole?

-How can we ensure that it is not just a privileged minority that benefits from these technologies?
+How can we ensure that these technologies do not only benefit a privileged minority?

 🧩🎯 Practical tips for users